 Crusty Crock Pot Pork over Pumpkin Polenta

-I know, crock pot and crusty don’t really go together.
-Well, I worked hard to create crusty, yet juicy pork from the crock pot.
-You know, sometimes we just need to have dinner going in the crock pot.
-Not only does it add a cozy comforting smell to the entire house, you know your work is practically done for the night.
+I know, “crock pot” and “crusty” don’t really seem to go together.
+Yet sometimes we just need to have dinner going into the crock pot.
+Not only does it add a comforting smell to the entire house, but you know your work is practically done for the night.
+Well, I worked hard to create a recipe that yields crusty yet juicy pork from the crock pot.
 Little confusion, hardly any clean up.
 What is not to love about that?

 You can cook this in the oven on 300 degrees for 6 to 7 hours, but if you work outside the home and want to have it on a weeknight, that is just not feasible.
 You don’t want to leave your oven on all day, or at least I wouldn’t feel comfortable with that.

-I don’t really use my crock pot that often, but when I do I get on a crock pot frenzy where I use it for every meal for about 2 weeks straight.
+I don’t really use my crock pot that often.
+When I do, though, I get on a crock pot frenzy where I use it for every meal for about 2 weeks straight.
 I do the same thing with my pressure cooker — but that is for another day.

 Served with a salad and crusty bread, you have yourself a dinner fit for a king, queen, and the little princesses and princes if you have any.
 Everyone will be happy, satisfied, and thankful as you serve this amazing meal.